 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Aquinas College is 13:1, and the school has 57.0 percent of its classes with fewer than 20 students.
-The most popular majors at Aquinas College include: Business, Management, Marketing, and Related Support Services; Education; Foreign Languages, Literatures, and Linguistics; Psychology; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 74.2 percent.
+The student-faculty ratio at Aquinas College is 13:1, and the school has 58.8 percent of its classes with fewer than 20 students.
+The most popular majors at Aquinas College include: Business, Management, Marketing, and Related Support Services; Social Sciences; Education; History; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 74.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

 Aquinas College offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 Aquinas College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Aquinas College, 90 percent have cars on campus.
 Alcohol is permitted for students of legal age at Aquinas College.